Fakhatova/rock-paper-scissors/README.md

 To solidify and demonstrate the understanding of:
 1. Writing clean and DRY HTML, CSS, and JS
 2. Understand the difference between the data model and how the data is displayed on the DOM
-3. The class to class interactions
+3. Class to class interactions
 4. Implementation of client-side data persistence by utilizing JSON and localStorage

 ### Languages